 - Protect your private key at all times.
 Without it, you don't actually own your BTC.
-This meant that one should not store BTC in exchanges such as mtgox, coinbase, etc.
+This meant that one should not store BTC in exchanges.

 I left that meeting with some sense that it wasn't a complete scam.
 I bought my first Bitcoin (a fractional amount) in 2014.
+I used Coinbase to make my first Bitcoin purchase and it was easy once you set up your account.
+Coinbase has been around for a while now and it's by far the easiest and safest way to get into buying and selling Bitcoin.
 Here's the price of BTC in December of 2014.
 I then bought more over a period of time.
 I learned that it's better not to talk about BTC with others because:

 - To talk about speculation would not do me any good.
 If the price of BTC went down, then others would hate me for talking them into it.
 And it would be no fun to hear nocoiners say things like, "Hey, so how's that bitcoin thing working out for ya?"
 If others knew and the price went up, they would hate me for being successful or lucky.
 It's just human nature: we hate it when others become successful and we blame others when things go badly for us.
 And it's impossible to accurately predict the future.

 Nothing really happened after that.
 And then in late 2017, BTC reached an all-time-high of over $19,000.